asyncapi/glee/README.md

 1. Create functions on the `functions` folder and link them to AsyncAPI operations using the `operationId` field.

 Have a look at the [examples](./examples) folder on this repository to get a better grasp on how to use it.

+> :warning: So far, it just support MQTT and WebSockets (native, Socket.IO, and custom implementations).